Sopiko Guramishvili

-Sopiko Guramishvili (სოფიკო გურამიშვილი; born 1 January 1991) is a Georgian-Dutch chess player, author, and commentator who holds the titles of International Master (IM) and Woman Grandmaster (WGM).
+Sopiko Guramishvili (სოფიკო გურამიშვილი; born 1 January 1991) is a Georgian and Dutch chess player, author, and commentator who holds the titles of International Master (IM) and Woman Grandmaster (WGM).
 Having represented Georgia for the bulk of her playing career, she has been an under-16 girls' World Youth Champion and an under-18 girls' Georgian national champion.
-Guramishvili has a peak FIDE rating of 2441 and has been ranked as high as No. 42 in the world among women.
+She has a peak FIDE rating of 2441 and has been ranked as high as No. 42 in the world among women.

 Guramishvili began playing chess at age five.
 She regularly qualified for and participated in the World Youth Chess Championships from age ten onwards.
 She won a silver medal in the under-12 girls' division in 2003 and a gold medal in the under-16 girls' division in 2006.
 Guramishvili first qualified for the Georgian Women's Chess Championship at age 17.
 Her best finish was in 2009, when she came in joint second place and earned a WGM norm.
 Guramishvili was awarded the WGM title in 2009 at age 18 and the IM title in 2012 at age 21.
 She earned her last IM norm at the 2011 Nakhchivan Open, during which she defeated Sergey Fedorchuk, a Ukrainian Grandmaster (GM) rated 2662.
 Guramishvili has routinely performed well at the European Individual Women's Chess Championship, earning a double IM norm in 2010 and twice qualifying for the Women's World Chess Championship 64-player knockout tournament because of her 2013 and 2015 results.
 At the 2017 Women's World Championship, she eliminated higher-seeded Sarasadat Khademalsharieh and reached the round of 16.
 Guramishvili had her two best tournament performance ratings in 2016, with a career-best of 2509 at the Tata Steel Tienkamp.

 Beyond competing at chess, Guramishvili has developed online courses and other instructional videos, in particular for chess24.
 With fellow IM Anna Rudolf, she has co-hosted an instructional series on chess24 where Rudolf and Guramishvili are known respectively as Miss Strategy and Miss Tactics.
 She was also one of the official commentators for the 2014 World Chess Championship match.
 Guramishvili is married to Anish Giri, a Dutch Grandmaster who has been ranked as high as No. 3 in the world.

 Early life and background

 Sopiko Guramishvili was born on 1 January 1991 in Tbilisi, the capital of the Georgian SSR and the modern-day capital of Georgia.
 She was first introduced to chess inadvertently at age five while her grandmother was teaching her how to play draughts.
 After she was more intrigued by the chess pieces that weren't being used, her mother taught her the game.
 Guramishvili first qualified for the World Youth Chess Championships in 2001 in Oropesa del Mar at age ten.
-She finished in equal ninth out of 70 competitors in the under-10 girls' division with a score of a score of 7 points in 11 games (7/11), three points behind the winner Tan Zhongyi.
+She finished in equal ninth out of 70 competitors in the under-10 girls' division with a score of 7 points in 11 games (7/11), three points behind the winner Tan Zhongyi.